andygrunwald/your-connection-deserves-a-name/postgresql/go/README.md

-# Your PostgreSQL connection deserves a name: Go edition
+# your _PostgreSQL_ connection deserves a name: Go edition

-An example on how to assign a name to a PostgreSQL connection in Go(lang).
+An example on how to assign a name to a [PostgreSQL](https://www.postgresql.org/) connection in Go(lang).

 ## Get it running